Lancelot: Guinevere's rivals and Galehaut

 Lancelot becomes one of the most famous Knights of the Round Table, even attested as the best knight in the world in Malory's own episode of Sir Urry of Hungary, as well as an object of desire by many ladies, beginning with the gigantic Lady of Malehaut when he is her captive early on in the Vulgate Lancelot.
 An evil sorceress named Hellawes wants him for herself so obsessively that, failing in having him either dead or alive in Malory's chapel perilous episode, she soon herself dies from sorrow.
 Similarly, Elaine of Astolat (Vulgate's Demoiselle d'Escalot, in modern times better known as "the Lady of Shalott"), also dies of heartbreak due to her unrequited love of Lancelot.
 On his side, Lancelot falls in a mutual but purely platonic love with an avowed virgin maiden, whom Malory calls Amable (unnamed in the Vulgate).

-Lancelot, incognito as the Black Knight (on another occasion he disguises himself as the Red Knight as well), plays decisive role in the war against the powerful foreign invader, Prince Galehaut (Galahaut).
+Lancelot, incognito as the Black Knight (on another occasion he disguises himself as the Red Knight as well), plays a decisive role in the war against the powerful foreign invader, Prince Galehaut (Galahaut).
 Galehaut is poised to become the victor and conquer Arthur's kingdom, but he is taken by Lancelot's amazing battlefield performance and offers him a boon in return for the privilege of one night's company in the bivouac.
 Lancelot accepts and uses his boon to demand that Galehaut surrender peacefully to Arthur.
-Galehaut then becomes Lancelot's self-proclaimed vassal and the king's ally, later joining the Round Table after Lancelot finally does.
+Galehaut then becomes Lancelot's self-proclaimed vassal and the king's ally, later joining the Round Table himself.

 The exact nature of Galehaut's passion for Lancelot is a subject of debate among modern scholars, with some interpreting it as intimate friendship and others as love similar to that between Lancelot and Guinevere.
 Galehaut is obsessed with having Lancelot all for himself.
 Publicly submissive to Lancelot by his own choice, he is constantly acting very possessive of him regarding both Guinevere and Arthur, so much that Gawain comments that Galehaut is more jealous of Lancelot than any knight is of his lady.
 At first, Lancelot goes to live with Galehaut in his home country of Sorelois.
 Guinevere joins them there after Lancelot saves her from the bewitched Arthur during the "false Guinevere" episode.
 After that, Arthur invites Galahaut to join the Round Table.
 Galahaut is also the one who convinces Guinevere that she may return Lancelot's affection.
 In the Prose Tristan and its adaptations, including the account within the post-Vulgate Queste, Lancelot himself harbors in his castle the fugitive lovers Tristan and Iseult as they flee from the vengeful King Mark of Cornwall.